Discover the best EDI solutions at edi2xml.com. Streamline your B2B communication with our expert-managed, on-premises, and web EDI services.

 • A warehouse worker who will ship orders.

-In an environment where EDI is implemented in such a company, and systems eCommerce and on-Premises systems are directly integrated, the need for operators to enter orders, disappears as the order is automatically transferred to the internal system of a company.
+In an environment where EDI is implemented in such a company, and systems eCommerce and on-premises systems are directly integrated, the need for operators to enter orders, disappears as the order is automatically transferred to the internal system of the company.

 As a result, the persons in charge of shipping orders can prepare the goods for dispatch without the help of operators.
 So, operators are not needed at all.